aer0usa/aer0usa.github.io/sliderules.md

         * Shiny!
         * Serial Number stamped on top bar: A117221
     * No Slide Tension Springs
+    * This would be the second version:
+        * Artwork marks 26 and 27
+        * Lighter, condensed sans serif scale labels
+        * Circled values on CI scale
+        * No circles or arrows to indicate descending values on trig scales
+        * The first version had Artwork marks J-10 and K-10, heavier serif scale labels, black dot values on CI scale; compare to my [Model 500](#pickett500)
 * Felt slip cover
     * Dirty with ink marks
 * [Includes Manual](https://www.sliderulemuseum.com/Manuals/ISRM_M277_Pickett_1000_Orthophase_Instructions_DonatedByDanSwerdlow.pdf)